 India’s Blockchain Land Initiative

-The Indian state of Andhra Pradesh has partnered with a blockchain development company to digitize land records.
+The Indian state of Andhra Pradesh has partnered with a blockchain company to digitize land records.
 The goal is to curb corruption, improve data accuracy, and provide rural citizens with verifiable land ownership proof.

 -